 Neighbourly New Zealand

-New Zealand often feels like the seventh state of Australia.
-Kiwis would probably hate us saying so, but it’s familiar, friendly and a great place for Aussies to explore.
-When being interviewed about the new trans-Tasman travel bubble, even their Prime Minister Jacinda Ardern said that Australians should “think of us as like any other state in Australia – except better!” 😉
+New Zealand is simply stunning, but it’s also familiar, friendly and a great place for Aussies to explore.
+When being interviewed about the trans-Tasman travel bubble opening, even their Prime Minister Jacinda Ardern said that Australians should “think of us as like any other state in Australia – except better!” 😉

-Keep reading to find out what could make you want to blow the dust off your passport and book your first international flight in over a year!
+Keep reading to find out what could make you want to head to New Zealand right now!

 Which destinations you decide to include on your New Zealand itinerary will depend on personal interests, but there are a few spots that we think shouldn’t be missed.
 In a quick top 4 places to experience in New Zealand, we’ve picked two from the North Island and two from the South Island (but we admit, there’s so many more highlights that you’ll want to discover!).

 On some days you might notice an unusual stench, but don’t let that put you off – in fact, that’s why you should want to come!
 Rotorua is renowned for its geothermal activity and that sulphur pong comes from the clouds of steam, amazing bubbling mud pools, natural hot springs and spectacular spouting geysers.